Crowdsourcing Lexical Diversity: Crowdsourcing Methodology

+A group of proficient, native-speaking crowd workers—those involved in the contribution collection described in \Cref{Sec_ContCollection}—participate in a mutual validation process.
+In this process, each group cross-validates the contributions of another group, with the IAA scores across participants serving as the basis for evaluation.

-IAA mechanisms are widely utilized to evaluate the reliability of crowdsourcing tasks within computational linguistics \cite{artstein2008}.
-Notably, statistical measures such as Cohen’s Kappa \cite{warrens2011} and Krippendorff's Alpha \cite{krippendorff2011} serve as essential tools for validating crowdsourced data, particularly in contexts involving multiple annotators.
-These metrics assess the degree of consensus among annotators, offering an objective measure of annotation reliability.
-Krippendorff's Alpha, in particular, is a versatile reliability coefficient applicable across a range of data types, including nominal, ordinal, interval, and ratio scales.
-In contrast, Cohen’s Kappa is specifically designed for assessing agreement between two annotators on nominal data \cite{powers2012}.
+IAA is widely used to assess the reliability of crowdsourced annotations in computational linguistics \citep{artstein2008}.
+Statistical measures such as Cohen’s Kappa \citep{warrens2011} and Krippendorff’s Alpha \citep{krippendorff2011} are commonly employed to evaluate consistency among annotators.
+Alpha is particularly versatile, accommodating various data types—nominal, ordinal, interval, and ratio—whereas Cohen’s Kappa is most appropriate for nominal data and pairwise agreement \citep{powers2012}.

-In our crowdsourcing methodology, where the number of crowd workers may range from two to several, we propose a validation method based on Krippendorff’s Alpha to measure IAA among multiple workers.
-This approach allows the requester to systematically filter out workers whose contributions result in low IAA, ensuring that only answers with less than 100\% IAA from high-quality data are forwarded for expert validation.
-A visual representation of this method is provided in the flowchart shown in \hyperref[fig3]{\Cref{fig3}}.

-The process for validating data crowdsourced from a group of workers ($G_{1}$) involves the collaboration of a second group of crowd workers ($G_{2}$) and the use of the LingoGap platform.
-The procedure begins by reading SL, TL, and SF, along with a list of answers corresponding to a specific task, which includes SL terms and their respective definitions.
-The IAA threshold is then identified, with the workers in $G_{1}$ denoted as \{$w_{1}$, $w_{2}$, ... , $w_{n}$\}, and the workers in $G_{2}$ as \{$w{\prime}_{1}$, $w{\prime}_{2}$, ... , $w{\prime}_{m}$\}.
-A linguistic expert, referred to as $Exp$, is also identified for the validation process.